P13N: Personalization in Generative AI Workshop

 Call for Papers is Open!

 We invite submissions on all aspects of personalization in generative AI.
-Both short papers (4 pages, out of proceedings) and long papers (8 pages, in-proceedings) are welcome.
+Both short papers (4 pages, out of proceedings) and long papers (8 pages, in-proceedings) are welcome and should be double-blind.
+References do not count toward the page limits.
+Including supplementary material is allowed after the references.

 Topics: